pinkpong111/network-architecture-theory/README.md

 These four patterns emerge from the architecture itself, not from external labeling.
 The four-type framework names and formalizes patterns that structurally resemble what is already present.
 (See Section 9.4 for detailed mapping.)

 > **What happens if the trade-off cutoff is removed (full-resolution classification on all inputs):** Every input consumes maximum processing resources.
-In single-agent terms, this is equivalent to activating all experts in a Mixture of Experts architecture for every token — resource cost explodes, and performance actually degrades because irrelevant experts introduce noise into the output.
+Resource cost explodes and performance degrades because irrelevant processing introduces noise into the output.
+(See Section 9: all-expert MoE activation.)

 ### 2.1 Two-Axis Classification